foundriesio/docs/source/rtos/getting-started.rst

 #.
 Create a `GitHub <https://github.com/>`_ account if you don't have
    one already (it's free).

-   - Make sure you can see the `Genesis SDK manifest repository
+   - Make sure you can see the `RTOS MicroPlatform SDK manifest repository
      <https://github.com/linaro-technologies/genesis-sdk-manifest>`_
      when you're logged in.